1841 OC-4

 1. Perfect die.

 2. Polished die.
-Die lines are less notable, although the heavy line which crosses from recess 4 to recess 5 is still clearly visible.
+Die lines are less notable.
+The heavy line crossing from recess 4 to recess 5 is still clearly visible.

 Photo credits:

-Reverse B: 1841 NGC AU58, from the Osburn-Cushing reference collection.
+Reverse B: 1841 NGC AU55, from the Osburn-Cushing reference collection.

 Copyright © 2015-2021, by Dick Osburn and Brian Cushing, All rights reserved.